In This Article

 American Express® Business Gold Card

-Using the American Express® Business Gold Card (rates & fees) won’t get you all the points that you need to make this a successful two-card trip, but it will get you pretty close.
+Using the American Express® Business Gold Card (rates & fees) might not get you all the points that you need to make this a successful two-card trip, but it will get you pretty close.

-Currently, you can earn a welcome bonus of 70,000 Membership Rewards points after spending $10,000 in the first three months of opening the card.
-Once you consider that you’ll earn, at a minimum, one point per dollar on the $10,000 spent that puts you at 80,000 points.
-You’re nearly there, and continuing with the same spending velocity it will only take an additional month and a half to reach the goal of 85,000 points.
+The welcome bonus varies and the minimum spending requirement is $10,000 in the first three months of opening the card.
+Once you consider that you’ll earn, at a minimum, one point per dollar on the $10,000 spent plus the welcome bonus, you’ll be nearly there.
+And if your spend includes any of the card’s 4X categories, it’ll be easy to reach the goal of 85,000 points.

 Where to Stay: Le Meridien Maldives